nl-design-system/web-component-poc/packages/nl-design-system-unstable/__docs__/form-patterns.md

 When structuring a form, there should be enough space between different visual elements.
 These elements must also be well grouped so that it is clear that, for example, a label belongs to a text input field.
 Takes different states of elements into account; for example, a possible error message should be in the proximity of the erroneous element and show a direct context.

-If the form is long or contains a lot of information and becomes difficult for users to process consider breaking it down into multiple steps or pages (‘[chuncking](https://www.nngroup.com/articles/chunking/)’).
+If the form is long or contains a lot of information and becomes difficult for users to process.
+Consider breaking it down into multiple steps or pages: ‘[chunking](https://www.nngroup.com/articles/chunking/)’.

 ## Text labels